 Hour Requirements.
 Each student must complete at least 120 semester hours of credit, which can include credit for work experience, College Level Examination Program (CLEP), Advanced Placement Program (AP), International Baccalaureate (IB), military credit, and proficiency examination credit.
 MATH 107 and UNIV 388 cannot be counted in the 120 hours required for graduation.
 Each student must have at least 42 hours in courses that number 300 or above from a four-year institution.

 Residence Requirements.
-Each student must complete the residence requirement by taking the last year, which is defined as 30 uninterrupted semester hours, or by having three years of credit, which is defined as 90 semester hours at Southern Illinois University Carbondale.
+Each student must complete the residence requirement by taking a total of 42 semester hours at Southern Illinois University Carbondale.
 Only credit for those courses for which the student has registered and for which a satisfactory grade has been recorded at Southern Illinois University Carbondale may be applied toward the residence requirement hours.
-An interruption of up to, but not to exceed 12 hours may be approved by the academic dean.
-Students enrolled in an approved program delivered off-campus will have completed the residence requirement for the University upon completion of all courses required by the program.
 Credit for work experience, CLEP, Advanced Placement, military credit or proficiency credit is considered non-resident.

 Grade Point Average Requirements.
 Each student must have a C average for all work taken at Southern Illinois University Carbondale and a C average for all major work taken at the University (2.0 GPA on a 4.0 scale).